-If you see water suddenly flowing in the street, in your yard, or in areas not commonly associated with flowing water, please call the Service Authority's O&M Division at (703) 335-7982.
+If you see water suddenly flowing in the street, in your yard, or in areas not commonly associated with flowing water, please call the Service Authority's Customer Service Department at (703) 335-7950 during normal business hours, Monday through Friday, 8:00 a.m. to 5:00 p.m. or after hours at (703) 335-7990 to the Operations and Maintenance Division.
 We will dispatch someone to check out the cause of the running water and respond accordingly.
-If it is determined to be a water leak in a water main or service line up to and through the water meter pit, the Service Authority personnel will repair the leak and any damage caused by the leak.
-In some cases, should the water meter pit be located in the utility strip (between the curb and sidewalk) of a public street maintained by VDOT, the meter pit may be relocated to your property line (back of the sidewalk).
-Should the water leak be outside the meter pit, between the meter pit and your residence or business or inside a building, the repair will be the customer's responsibility.
+If it is determined to be a water leak in a water main or service line up to and through the water meter box, the Service Authority personnel will repair the leak and any damage caused by the leak.
+Should the water leak be outside the meter box, between the meter box and your residence or business or inside a building, the repair will be the customer's responsibility.

 Discolored water is water containing an accumulation of mineral deposits which has precipitated from the water.
 These depositions are usually iron, manganese, or calcium deposits.